Carrier Global Q2 2021 Earnings Call Transcript

 Steve Tusa

-Can you maybe just talk about the resi markets and Dave, kind of what's your view around the status of like the cycle.
+Can you maybe just talk about the resi markets, Dave, what's your view around the status of the cycle?
 There's been a lot of debate around, I guess, machines running more.
 I think the inventory is probably less of an issue, less of a debate now, obviously.
-But what's kind of happening at a kind of the end market, kind of the end demand level in the state of the cycle?
+What's happening at the end market, the end demand level and the state of the cycle?
 What's your opinion there?

 David Gitlin